-Definition: What is meant by fine dust filter
+Definition: What is meant by a fine dust filter?

 A fine dust filter is a technical component that separates airborne particles in the range of approximately 0.1 to 10 micrometers from an airstream.
 These include, among others, mineral dusts (e.g., silica-containing concrete and rock dust), metal dusts, and other suspended particles.
 Fine dust filters are used in air purifiers, negative pressure units, extraction systems, and industrial vacuum cleaners as well as exhaust particulate filters on combustion engines.
-In deconstruction settings, multi-stage systems consisting of pre-filters and HEPA filters (e.g., HEPA) are often used to reliably capture high dust loads from concrete and masonry processing.
+In deconstruction settings, multi-stage systems consisting of pre-filters and HEPA filters (e.g., H13/H14) are often used to reliably capture high dust loads from concrete and masonry processing.
+The separation performance is typically specified at the most penetrating particle size (MPPS, about 0.1-0.3 micrometers) and verified by standardized tests; filter media include glass microfibers and membrane-supported materials designed for high efficiency at low leakage rates.

 How it works and filter types